ComDevNet/cdn-office-suite/ethercalc/readme.md

+# Ethercalc

+Ethercalc is a web-based spreadsheet that allows multiple users to edit a spreadsheet at the same time.
+It is a self-hosted application that can be used to create and edit spreadsheets.

-# Setup to get service running
+## Setup to get service running

 Run the following commands